AlekosIosifidis/advanced_image_search_tool/README.md

 # advanced_image_search_tool
-Machine learning based advanced image search tool
+Machine learning based advanced image search tool.
+Note that this an early version of the toolkit and more features and updates will be soon released.
 ## Contents
 1. [Getting Started](#getting-started)
 2. [Easy Install](#easy-install)